HackerEcology/qrator/README.md

 This project scrapes data from various news feeds.

-# Steps to help you get starter
+# Steps to help you get started

 ## Requirements